About Google SafeSearch & Gooogle Play

 Step 3: Make some settings on both Kid's and parent's phones.

-Step 4: FamiSafe is the most reliable reliable parental control app for location tracking, app blocking, web filtering, screen time control and more.
-Once you’re set up and ready to go, you can sign into your FamiSafe account using your email and password on your mobile famisafe app.
-This will take you to your control panel where you’ll be able to navigate all the features.
+Step 4: FamiSafe is the most reliable parental control app for location tracking, app blocking, web filtering, screen time control and more.
+Once you're set up and ready to go, you can sign in to your FamiSafe account using your email and password on your mobile famisafe app.
+This will take you to your control panel where you'll be able to navigate all the features.
 You can start your control now!

 Some of the leading features including;

 As you can see, while Google puts a lot of effort into making sure their services are safe for your children to use, there is another fantastic option out there that can provide you with the level of protection and control that you actually deserve.